lgrsdev/key_value_data_store/README.md

 Please implement a key-value data store server, which holds a list of values per key.

 •         The keys are from type string</br>
-•         The values are a list of strings
+•         The values are a list of strings</br>
-•         The server should accept connections via a custom (non HTTP) protocol over TCP
+•         The server should accept connections via a custom (non HTTP) protocol over TCP</br>
-•         The server should have persist the data into the file system
+•         The server should have persist the data into the file system</br>
 •         The server should be able to cache the key-value data in memory, so not every request will go all the way into the disk (for performance reasons)

 It’s API includes:

-•         getAllKeys(String pattern) – Returns all keys matching pattern.
+•         getAllKeys(String pattern) – Returns all keys matching pattern.</br>
-•         rightAdd(String K, String V) – adds a value to key K, from the right
+•         rightAdd(String K, String V) – adds a value to key K, from the right</br>
-•         leftAdd(String K, String V) – adds a value to key K, from the left
+•         leftAdd(String K, String V) – adds a value to key K, from the left</br>
-•         set(String K, List<String> V)
+•         set(String K, List<String> V)</br>
-•         get(String K) – gets a list by its key
+•         get(String K) – gets a list by its key</br></br>

-•         Create a java client that calls all the mentioned API methods
+•         Create a java client that calls all the mentioned API methods</br>
-•         Create a documentation explaining: how did you create the server + client, how to operate the client, what were your difficulties during the process
+•         Create a documentation explaining: how did you create the server + client, how to operate the client, what were your difficulties during the process</br>
-•         Upload your project to github and send us the link
+•         Upload your project to github and send us the link</br>
 •         The assignment will be written in java